Page contents

 Designed in collaboration with the Alzheimer’s Society and the University of Lancashire, this sensory toy keeps fidgeting hands busy and for a person with dementia this can reduce their anxiety, stress, agitation and boredom.

 The Fidget Widget’s repetitive motion of turning the folds round and round brings focus to distracted and restless hands.
-With four different textures and a variety of colours that stimulate the feeling and visual senses.

-8. Circuit Marble Maze
+9. Circuit Maze

 £22.99 inc VAT